 Priority registration provides students who utilize interpreters/transcribers the option to select their courses for the following semester early.
 Students should then make a request for accommodations right away or at the very least, four (4) weeks before classes start in order for SDS to initiate the hiring and scheduling of service providers.

 Preferential seating may be required for some students.
-This may include seating in the front or side of the classroom depending on the students needs.
+Depending on the student’s needs, this may include seating in the front or side of the classroom.

 Getting to Know You